 One of the main reasons behind cocaine addiction is its powerful “euphoric” effects.
 This “high” brings such an intense pleasure akin to what one feels after a huge accomplishment.
 This “rewarding” feeling is one of the things that drive people to get high on cocaine over and over again.

+During drug use, euphoria can present itself in the form of extreme excitement or exaggerated happiness.
 If you notice that your loved one is uncharacteristically excited fairly often, this may be a sign of drug use.
 This is especially the case if the individual has no true explanation for their excitability.

 Since cocaine exaggerates one’s feelings of well-being, it can lead to increased confidence.
 Much like the effects of methamphetamine, cocaine can even make one feel dangerously overconfident.

-Also, substance dependence tends to cause people to feel alone.
+Also, drug abuse tends to cause people to feel alone.
 This might come as a result of several things.
 In some cases, family members may misunderstand their loved one’s addiction, believing that the individual’s substance use is a choice.
 On the other hand, some family members or friends may try to help their struggling loved one.

 People who use crack cocaine feel the results almost right away.
 It can take up to 10 minutes before users who sniff the drug feel the effects of crack cocaine.
 But within 5 to 20 minutes of experiencing euphoria, the high goes away and may even cause discomfort.